 With 50+ UPF protection, the Sombriolet has the best coverage (from the sun) of all the full brim hats in our fleet.

 Its brim measures 4" in front and back, 3.25 sides.
-The Horizon Brimmer is a close second in this department, measuring 3.75" all the way around.
+The Horizon Brimmer is a close second, measuring 3.75" all the way around.
 The hats with "neck capes", like the Outdoor Research Sun Runner and the Sunday Afternoons Ultra Adventure, do have more protection on the back of the neck but look somewhat less stylish.
 The Sombriolet's brim is the stiffest in the bunch and stands up to winds well.
 It won't flop up, exposing your face to the sun, like we experienced with the Horizon Brimmer.
 It has a drawcord you can tighten around your head to keep it on snugly, and for extra protection from losing it, there is a removable chin cord you can deploy in the gustiest of situations.
 We also noticed the underside of the Sombriolet's brim is a darker grey color and discovered that this is mean as anti-glare protection for your eyes and face.
 This prevents reflections from water and snow surfaces bouncing back on you.

 The Sombriolet is a very comfortable hat - more comfortable than its women's counterpart the Outdoor Research Women's Oasis Sun Sombrero.